 Q: What is Tlaquepaque and how in the world do you pronounce it?

-A: Tlaquepaque, pronounced Tla-keh-pah-keh means "everything under the sun" and that it is!
-Sedona's Premiere Arts & Crafts Village is patterned after a traditional Mexican Village
+A: Tlaquepaque, pronounced Tla-keh-pah-kee, means "everything under the sun".
+It is Sedona's Premiere Arts & Crafts Village and is modeled after a traditional Mexican Village.

 Click here for tips on viewing videos.